graphile/graphile.github.io/src/pages/postgraphile/usage-cli.md

   ONLY use this option if you require the v3 typenames 'Json' and 'Uuid' over 'JSON' and 'UUID'

 <!-- CLI_DOCBLOCK_END -->

+The following features and not part of PostGraphile core, but are available from the Supporter and/or Pro plugins - see [Go Pro!](/postgraphile/pricing/) for more information.

 * `-S`, `--simple-subscriptions`
   [SUPPORTER] ⚡️[experimental] add simple subscription support
 * `--subscription-authorization-function [fn]`